 Or how about the fact that, after the Dwarves escaped their orc pursuers in Eastern Rhudaur (which, looked a bit geographically suspect, but I’ll let it pass), the orcs implausibly decide to backtrack 200 miles to have a meeting with not-dead Azog at the top of Weathertop.
 Sure, it’s a picturesque location, but there is no way “Azog” would have happened to be in an area hundreds of miles from anywhere he needed to be.

 Finally, most annoying of all, was the insinuation that the Dwarves could see The Lonely Mountain from the Eagle’s Eyrie.
 We are talking about a three month journey of 300 miles.
 And let’s not get carried away about how far one can see on the clearest of clear days, The Lonely Mountain was most likely not more than 3500 feet high, while the Eagle’s Eyrie, standing at the far end of an east-running ridge at the edge of a plain was most likely not even half as tall.
 Now granted, there have been records of seeing mountaintops of over 15000 feet as far away as 300 miles, but I’m calling foul on the image that we were left with at the end of the movie.
-I won’t even get into the question of where the hell the mountains of Mirkwood were in that last shot!
+Some quick calculations show that curvature of the earth accounts for 2.84 miles of horizon between the two points!
+And I won’t even get into the question of where the hell the mountains of Mirkwood were in that last shot!

 Besides, let’s assume that you actually could see that far.
 Based on the position of the sunrise, in what world is Erebor located due south of the Eagle’s Eyrie?
 Not Middle Earth, that’s for sure!